bkudrzycki/3_cqp/README.md

 # README
-This repo facilitates the replication of PhD Paper titled "Benefits and Costs of Dual and Informal Apprenticeship in Bénin".
+This repo facilitates the replication of my paper titled "Benefits and Costs of Dual and Informal Apprenticeship in Bénin".

 # Prerequisites